Ann Young - Profession of retoucher: What do we do?

 What is the most difficult thing to edit?

 Today I can surely say that it isn't skin retouching.
-For me it is a digital drawing, because I can’t call it a simple editing, as it is an art and you have to be an artist.
+For me it is a image manipulation service, because I can’t call it a simple editing, as it is an art and you have to be an artist.
 That's why sometimes it turns out that you spend many hours coping with it.

 Who are your clients?